 This can also prove beneficial when approaching agencies as you’ll have a clearer idea of how much you should be spending on the implementation of activities.
-The only downside is that in some cases, tighter budgets could hamper the aesthetic side of the campaign, however if a positive return is generated then it’s a small sacrifice to pay.
+The only downside is that in some cases, tighter budgets could hamper the aesthetic side of the campaign.
+However if a positive return is generated then it’s a small sacrifice to pay.

 Deciding factors: If ROI is the main driving factor behind your marketing then opt for a consultant, if however it’s lower down your list of priorities then go ahead with a agency.

-The longevity of your plans can also help to determine whether you should opt for an agency or consultancy to get your work done.
+The longevity of your plans can also help to determine whether you should opt for a marketing agency or marketing consultancy to get your work done.
 Agencies really excel at short term campaigns which can be handy to temporarily boost things such as sales during peak periods of trade (such as Christmas).
 However, if you’re after something which is a little more sustainable over a longer period of time then a consultant can create a strategy to cater for this.

-Deciding factors: Short term campaigns are (usually) better catered for by an agency, while a consultant is often the better option to create a longer term plan.
+Deciding factors: Short term campaigns are (usually) better catered for by an agency, while a marketing consultant is often the better option to create a longer term plan.